 It means shadowing someone who already has credibility.
 Someone who is already getting clients and has the track record.
 As a copywriting beginner, you lack two things: credibility and clients.
 They have both.
 So, the best way to start off isn’t to build your own track record – instead, you borrow someone’s track record.

 Here’s how it works:

 When you shadow a master copywriter, that copywriter has the name.
-He or she has the influence in the marketplace.
+He or she has an influence in the marketplace.
 He or she is getting clients all the time.
 And, they charge a certain price.
 What you want to do, is to work kinda as their junior.
-You get the – how I call it – spill-over clients.
+If you work as their junior you can learn from their experience and also help them take on more clients than they could on their own.
+You get the – as I call it – spill-over clients.

 What does that mean?

 Earn From Spill Over Clients

 Let’s assume the master copywriter is charging $5,000 for a campaign.
 Some people might not be able to afford that.
 Usually, the master copywriter has to decline those opportunities.
 But now that you are there you can offer them something new.
 How?